-It’s a great thrill when you’re travelling to stumble across a hidden gem: somewhere off the beaten track which you didn’t expect to find.
+It’s a great thrill when you’re travelling and stumble across a hidden gem: somewhere off the beaten track which you didn’t expect to find.
 That thrill is even better when it happens with an entire city.
-On occasion, for one reason or another, I’ve ended up in places that are far from my bucket list: Dusseldorf for work, Dublin to visit a friend and Brussels because I got a good deal.
-I’ve gone doubting that I’d be particularly taken with the city but knowing that I’d probably still have fun.
+On occasion, for one reason or another, I’ve ended up in places that are far from my bucket list: Dusseldorf for work, Dublin to visit a friend, Brussels because I got a good deal and Oslo because the flights were the most convenient.
+I’ve gone to these places doubting that I’d be particularly taken with the city but knowing that I’d probably still have fun.
 I was only half right – and I don’t mean that I didn’t have fun.
 In fact, I was left wanting to go back.

-This is the first of what I plan to be a series of city guides, in order to give you a bit of an introduction into the city in question: activities, accommodation, transport, restaurants, food and nightlife.
-It’ll also basically act as a contents page for everything I’ve ever written about the place.
 I went to Brussels in October 2014 for a weekend.
 Not a long weekend, just a normal weekend.
-Although there was obviously things in the city that I didn’t see or do (or eat, the city has a serious sweet tooth) I don’t feel like I missed out on anything major.
+Although there was obviously things in the city that I didn’t get to see or do (or eat, Brussels has a serious sweet tooth) I don’t feel like I missed out on anything major.
 Brussels is a great city to visit if you can’t afford to take time off work but need to get out of the country.

 I do love a big trip, spending weeks or even months travelling from one country to the next, but such things are not always practical.
 When you’re working, you’ve generally got only a few weeks off, which you have to stagger throughout the year.
 When you’re studying, you are probably skint.
 But fear not!
 Just because you haven’t got oodles of time or money, it doesn’t mean you can’t get out and explore the world.
 That’s what weekends are for, especially bank holidays where you get an extra day tacked on, although transport and hotels may be more expensive.